dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 As described earlier, background and grid colours and the style, size, visibility and snap **attributes** of the grid can all be configured.

-The canvas area can be set directly by the Width and Height or preset frame sizes are available.
+The canvas area can be set directly by the Width and Height or by using the available preset frame sizes.

 ### Grid